pallogu/NodeNeuralNetwork/Readme.md

 * maxNoOfIterations: (int) This parameter is used to stop training.
 The default value is Number.MAX_VALUE
 * model: (array) This is the starting point for gradient descent optimisation.
 If you do not provide this one will be randomly generated.
 This is useful if you already have a model and want to adjust it by new examples.
 The *train* method calls the callback with trained model as parameter.
 * verboseMode: (boolean) If set to true it will report the progress of learning
+* momentumCoefficient: (number) Set this parameter to smaller than 1 and bigger than 0.
+It should help with gradient descent.